 In a recent blog post, I wrote about four fundamental metrics for system performance analysis.
 These are throughput, residence time, “weighted time” (the sum of all residence times in the observation period — the terminology is mine for lack of a better name), and concurrency.
 I derived all of these metrics from two “even more […]

-Percona is glad to announce the release of Percona Toolkit 2.2.5 on October 17th, 2013 (Downloads are available here and from the Percona Software Repositories).
-This release is the current GA (Generally Available) stable release in the 2.2 series.
-New Features: Query_time histogram has been added to the pt-query-digest JSON output, not the actual chart but the values necessary […]
+Percona is glad to announce the release of Percona XtraBackup 2.1.8 on March 6th, 2014.
+Downloads are available from our download site here and Percona Software Repositories.
+This release is the current GA (Generally Available) stable release in the 2.1 series.
+Percona XtraBackup is an open source, free MySQL hot backup software that performs non-blocking […]